carajed/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = ""
   date_end = ""
-  description = "4.0 Schools provides fellowships to support people in piloting and testing ideas to make education better in the United States.
-The Visiting Scholars support this work by providing coaching and feedback on measures of progress."
+  description = """4.0 Schools provides fellowships to support people in piloting and testing ideas to make education better in the United States.
+The Visiting Scholars support this work by providing coaching and feedback on measures of progress."""

 +++